hcabel/UnrealVsCodeHelper/README.md

-# IDK README
+# UnrealVsCodeHelper README

-This is the README for your extension "IDK".
+This is the README for your extension "UnrealVsCodeHelper".
 After writing up a brief description, we recommend including the following sections.

 ## Features